-The transnational drug trade is worth up to $400 billion a year and accounts for about 8% of all international trade.
+The transnational drug trade is worth up to $400 billion a year and accounts for conservatively about 8% of all international trade.
 A terminally corrupt financial system has been set up to facilitate narcos via money laundering and corruption.

-Willful criminality is at the apex of the financial pyramid that, aided and abetted by the U.S. Justice Department and the federal regulatory apparatus (Star Chamber sistema), has allowed economic predators to walk with token monetary slaps on the wrist.
+Willful criminality is at the apex of the financial pyramid that, aided and abetted by the U.S. Justice Department and the captured Federal regulatory apparatus (Star Chamber sistema), has allowed economic predators to walk with token monetary slaps on the wrist.
 Not one individual banker has been prosecuted for illegal involvement in the drug trade.

 The largest criminal bankster involved in drug-money laundering was Wachovia (now Wells Fargo).
 This terminally corrupt bank laundered $378 billion dollars for the Sinaloa Cartel and Colombian drug cartels.

 The bank ponied up a mere $160 million to launder $378 BILLION in cash.
 Seems like a good ROI and encouragement to engage in this illicit activity.
 Wachovia at the time of its Wells Fargo merger had $448 billion total deposits.